w3f/Grants-Program/applications/web3-association-open-source-contributor-funding-experiment-setup.md

 We currently intend to publish all of the results and data related to the experiment in a GitBook repository under the domain data.contributors.org.

 **Managing expectations**
-This experiment will not involve any software development to create new solutions.
-Only existing tools and services will be used.
-The services and tools being used are existing Web2 solutions that cover our requirements for the experiment.
+The operation of this experiment will not involve any software development for creating new solutions.
+Only existing tools and services will be used to run the experiment.
+The services and tools being used to operate the experiment are existing Web2 solutions.
+These cover all our requirements.
+The lessons learnt from this experiment will be considered if we decide to help with developing any treasury and funding systems in the future.

 ### Ecosystem Fit